salvatop/java-android-survey-app/README.md

 Simple Android app writtem in java that gather survay data about internet providers and show statstics.
 Use serialize to pass data as object between activities

-- Staic client id that auto increment
+- Static client id that auto increment
 - Display statistics about percentage of customers using internt providers

 ![Screenshoot1](images/Screenshot1.png)